miniwinwm/RenesasEnvisionGCC/EnvisionDemo14/readme.txt

 This example demonstrates the event link controller.
-This module allows events to be communcated between hardware modules independent of interrupts or code.
+This module allows events to be communicated between hardware modules independent of interrupts or code.

 This simple example sets up an 8 bit timer, TMR0, and on it's match A value sends an event to the ELC that toggles port B6.